Available Downloads

 Limitation

 Building Virtual AGC from source actually has a limitation compared to running the VM as described above, which is that while the VM is already set up for visual debugging of AGC code using Code::Blocks, this capability is not a part of Virtual AGC proper.
-That is, Code::Blocks based AGC debugging has its own set of installations, requirements, and setups, distinct from those of building Virtual AGC proper ... which is what's discussed below.
+That is, Code::Blocks based AGC debugging has its own set of installations, requirements, and setups, distinct from those of building Virtual AGC proper ... which is all that's discussed below.
 If (once Virtual AGC is built and working satisfactorily) you want to do visual debugging, you need to install Code::Blocks and should consult the instructions for development using Code::Blocks on our GitHub wiki, as well as the instructions for visual debugging.

 Of course, it also has the limitation that we can't actually deal with every platform people might try to use.
 So I make a pretty strong effort to make sure it works on Ubuntu- and Debian-based 64-bit 'x86 Linux, which I use every day, and occasionally (rarely) try to check that the process still works on whatever versions of Raspberry Pi, Windows, Mac OS X, FreeBSD, and Solaris it happens to be convenient for me to run personally.